JS-RML/Scooping-Manipulation/README.md

 # Scooping
 ## 1. Overview
-A novel dexterous robotic manipulation technique which we called Scooping is implemented by this package.
+A novel robotic manipulation technique which we called Scooping is implemented by this package.
 The work implies autonoumus picking of thin profile objects from the flat surface and in a dense clutter environment, plastic cards, domino blocks, Go stones for example, using two-finger parallel jaw gripper having one length-controllable digit.
 The technique presents the ability to carry out complete bin picking: from the first to the last one.
 The package includes gripper design used, pre-scoop planning, object detection and instance segmentation by Mask-RCNN, scoop-grasp manipulation package and collision check.

 ### Scooping from Flat Support Surface
 <p align = "center">